Frequently Asked Questions

 Yes.
 Since the application for a JBS spring program is not due until the next academic year, students interested in a JBS Spring program can participate in regular room selection.
 If you wish to live on-campus in the fall and off-campus in the spring, you must withdraw from housing by November 15.

-Students who are currently abroad - when are they getting their number?
+Students who are currently abroad - when are they getting their numbers?

-Lottery numbers will be available March 1st on MyHousing.
+Room selection numbers will be available in mid-March, typically on or before March 15th, on MyHousing.

-How does room selection work for students who apply to study abroad for 2015-2016?
+How does room selection work for students who apply to study abroad?

-All students who apply for housing through MyHousing and apply to study abroad will be assigned a regular lottery number.
-Students who apply to study abroad for fall semester or for the full academic year will not receive their lottery number.
-Students who have applied to study abroad for the spring semester will receive a study abroad room selection number.
+All students who apply for housing through MyHousing and apply to study abroad will be assigned a regular room selection number.
+Students who apply to study abroad for fall semester or for the full academic year will not receive a number.
+Students who have applied to study abroad for the spring semester will receive a regular number but will be moved into a separate study abroad process.
 These students will participate in the separate study abroad room selection process.
-If a student is not approved to study abroad or withdraws from study abroad, they will be issued their regular room selection number.
+If a student is not approved to study abroad or withdraws from study abroad, they will retain their number but be moved into the regular room selection process.

-Students who are approved to Study Abroad for Fall 2015 - what happens to them?
+Students who are approved to Study Abroad for fall - what happens to them?

-Students who have completed the Study Abroad Application and are approved to study abroad for Fall 2015 or the Academic Year 2015-2016 are not eligible to participate in Room Selection.
+Students who have completed the Study Abroad Application and are approved to study abroad for the fall semester or for the full academic year are not eligible to participate in Room Selection.
 If they have indicated their intent to participate by February 15, they will still be assigned a lottery number.
-If their plans regarding study abroad change prior to room selection, then their lottery number will be activated and released to them at that time.
-If their study abroad plans change after room selection occurs, they will be placed on the wait list in the order of their originally assigned lottery number.
-A deactivated lottery number will not be released to a student unless Study Abroad confirms that the student has withdrawn their application or was not accepted to study abroad.
+If their plans regarding study abroad change prior to room selection, then their number will be activated and released to them at that time.
+If their study abroad plans change after room selection occurs, they will be placed on the wait list in the order of their originally assigned room selection number.
+A deactivated room selection number will not be released to a student unless Study Abroad confirms that the student has withdrawn their application or was not accepted to study abroad.

 If I am applying to study abroad in the Fall should I still sign up for Room Selection since I won't find out until later?
 And then what do I do when I find out?